-- School Field Nights to be advised as they are organized.
+School Field Nights to be advised as they are organised.
 Contact Julie on 0411 047 439 or firstname.lastname@example.org.

-- N.B.
+N.B.
 Possession of a Blue Card is necessary to volunteer at a school night.
-Please see Julie for details on how to apply for one through the club.
+Please see Julie for details on how to apply for one (free for volunteers) through the club.

 $10 Per Family